Beware of High Mutual Fund Expenses

 Key Things to Remember

 While this may seem complicated, the bottom line is that 12b-1 fees contribute to a fund’s total expense ratio.
-But the arithmetic of mutual funds shows that the higher the expense ratio, the lower an investor’s return.
+However, the arithmetic of mutual funds shows that the higher the expense ratio, the lower an investor’s return.

 As fund returns become more volatile and erratic, one of the few things investors can control is costs.
 You have to choose funds with low expenses.

-But the bottom line is that costs, especially over time, can deliver significantly more money into a shareholder’s account.
+However, the bottom line is that costs, especially over time, can deliver significantly more money into a shareholder’s account.
 It is also the only investment variable an individual can control.

 Previous articleDiscover the Connection Between Money, Power and Politics